sitemap / home

 Take a taxi at JR Haijima Station (about a 5-minute ride), or walk for about 15 minutes

->> Click here to print a map.
+>> Click here to print this map.

 Map